A Centenary Celebration of the Inexhaustible Inspiration of Orson Welles

 10:00 a.m. -- Scholarship & the Archive

 This panel, consisting of two generations of scholars, presents work that originated from research done within the various Welles collections at U-M Library.
-SAC Associate Professor Matthew Solomon will moderate this session.
-Panelists include Catherine Benamou, associate professor, University of California-Irvine; James Naremore, professor emeritus, Indiana University; A. Brad Schwartz, historian and author; and Vincent Longo, PhD student, U-M Screen Arts & Cultures.
+FTVM Associate Professor Matthew Solomon will moderate this session.
+Panelists include Catherine Benamou, associate professor, University of California-Irvine; James Naremore, professor emeritus, Indiana University; A. Brad Schwartz, historian and author; and Vincent Longo, PhD student, U-M the Department of Film, Television, and Media.

 2:30 p.m. -- Scholarship & the Archive

 This panel discusses how the legacy of Orson Welles has been shaped in various media thirty years after his death.
 U-M Professor of English Language and Literature Lawrence Goldstein will moderate this session.
 Panelists include Chuck Workman, filmmaker; Jonathan Rosenbaum, critic and author; Stefan Droessler, curator, Munich Film Museum; Sidney Gottlieb, professor, Sacred Heart University; Filip Jan Rymsza, producer, restoration of The Other Side of the Wind; and Issa Clubb, producer, Criterion Collection (via Skype).

 Orson Welles: Beyond the Canon and Into the Archives Exhibition